kilmajster/ngrok-spring-boot-starter/README.md

 > What will happen now?
 >
 > If you are using default spring configuration of server port, which is `8080`, then ngrok will
-> be downloaded, extracted and cached into user default directory(eg. `/home/user/.ngrok2`) and then executed
+> be downloaded, extracted and cached into user default directory(eg. `/home/user/.ngrok3`) and then executed
 > on application startup, so final command executed in background as child process, should look like:
 > ```bash
-> /home/user/.ngrok2/ngrok http 8080
+> /home/user/.ngrok3/ngrok http 8080
 > ```
 > if you are using different server port, it will be picked up automatically from `server.port` property.
+> If ngrok binary is already present in path, download will be skipped

 ### ⚙️ Advanced configuration
 #### `ngrok.config` - ngrok configuration file(s)